AJChapman/acthpa-website/site/info/sites/spring-hill-biosecurity-declaration.md

 The landholder of Springrange has requested that we as a club implement the following new actions when using this site:

-- Under no circumstances can anyone enter any part of this site (launch or bomb out areas) if they have travelled to Indonesia, including Bali, in the last 3 months.
+- Under no circumstances can anyone enter any part of this site (launch or bomb out areas) if they have travelled to Indonesia, including Bali, in the last seven days.
-- Persons must record their name, the time and the date they enter the site (by submitting this form).
+- Persons must record their name, contact phone number, the time and the date they enter the site (by submitting this form).
-- ACTHPA locks are not to be used on this site at the moment.
-Different locks are required to ensure access is tightly controlled.

 ACTHPA committee members are in close contact with the landowner/manager regarding these requirements which may change without notice.